Lower Zambezi National Park, Zambia

 The Lower Zambezi has a moderate to sub-tropical climate with three distinct seasons: from November to March is the Emerald, or the rainy season, April to July is Zambia's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.
 In terms of game viewing, the drier months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
 Alternatively come for some superb birdwatching at the end of the rains.

-Call us on to start planning your vacation to Chiawa Camp or take a look at our itineraries to Lower Zambezi
+Call us on to start planning your holiday to Chiawa Camp or take a look at our itineraries to Lower Zambezi

 On the banks of the Zambezi River, under a grove of towering mahogany trees, Chiawa Camp holds the prime position in the heart of Zambia’s Lower Zambezi National Park, overlooking a sweeping bend in the river and perfectly situated for exploring the park.